SBB Ce 6/8 I: Service

 At the beginning the locomotive started its services from the depot of Erstfeld.
 It was jointly scheduled in services with the Ce 6/8II.
 From 1925 until 1930 it was assigned to the depot of Biasca.
 Its duties were boost services ahead of trains between Biasca and Airolo at the southern end of the Gotthard rail tunnel.
 For this services the regenerative brake was a big advantage.
-With this brake the locomotive was able to return single to Biasca.
+With this brake the locomotive was able to return alone to Biasca.

 After the removal of the regenerative brake the locomotive returned 1931 to Erstfeld.
-1938 it was relocated to the depot of Basle.
+In 1938 it was relocated to the depot of Basle.
 There she was leading miscellaneous freight trains.
 The locomotive drivers did not like the quite poor running characteristics.
 On the other hand, they had to admit that they liked the high tractive force at lower speeds.

 In 1961 two motors were damaged heavily.
-Since the EXPO 64 (Swiss National Exhibition/Schweizerische Landesausstellung) was very close it was decided to re-coil the defective motors.
-During this repairing action the locomotive was used in the Ticino canton.
+Since the Expo 64 (Swiss National Exhibition/Schweizerische Landesausstellung) was very close and the demand for locomotives was high, it was decided to re-coil the defective motors rather than scrap 14201.
+During this repairing action the locomotive was used in the Ticino canton at half-power.
 The two defective motors were replaced by ballast weights.
 Subsequently, the two motors were mounted again and the two others were revised.

 After this action the performance of the locomotive was still very remarkable: